syringe Chickpea & Sweet Potato Soup” />

 I love dishes that are a bit surprising.
-Foods that are sweet, smoky and spicy all at the same time.
+Foods that are sweet, stuff smoky and spicy all at the same time.
 Ones that have texture and flavor and smell wonderful.
 This soup is all of those things.
 The potatoes make it creamy, the chorizo adds a smoky undertone and chewy niblets, and the chickpeas anchor the dish and give it a nice heft.

 It’s an easy soup.
 One of those things that come together fairly quickly, freezes well and you can eat all week long.
 A soup that makes bringing your lunch to work actually exciting and keeps you warm when it’s too chilly outside.